Music Box Theatre

 Nearby Theaters

-What I can gather quickly is that it was built into an existing building, its formal opening was on January 20, 1960, with 628 seats (later reduced to 611, probably to fulfill ADA requirements,) it was equipped with DP70 projectors, it closed before 1991, and was demolished in 1997, along with the rest of the block, for the Fox Tower project.
+What I can gather quickly is that it was built into an existing building (the Broadhill Building of 1924).
+It was converted into the Music Box Theatre to the plans of architectural firm Carlson, Eley & Grevstad and had its formal opening on January 20, 1960, with 628 seats (later reduced to 611, probably to fulfill ADA requirements,) it was equipped with DP70 projectors.
+It was operated by Tom Moyer Luxury Theatres and on April 30, 1989 it was taken over by Act III Theatres.
+It was closed on September 6, 1990 with George C. Scott in “The Exorcist III”.
+It was demolished in 1997, along with the rest of the block, for the Fox Tower project.

 Just login to your account and subscribe to this theater.